li081766/Calculating_N50_Length_GC_N_Python/README.md

                         Output file will be labelled with this name.
 WARNING: do not provide a path -m MODE, --mode MODE  Specify which analysis mode to run.
                         There are two valid modes:
-                        -m len for caculating the length, GC%, and N% of each scaffold or genome -m N50 for calcuting the scaffold N50 of the genome
+                        -m len for calculating the length, GC%, and N% of each scaffold or genome -m N50 for calculating the scaffold N50 of the genome

 optional arguments:
   -h, --help            Show this help message and exit